jbcodeforce/shift_left_utils/docs/commands.md

 python find_table_user.py -t users -r $STAGING
 ```

-## Process a fact or dimenstion table
+## Process a fact or dimension table

 * Generate Flink SQLs from one Fact or Dimension table using a recurcive processing up to the source tables.
 The SQL created statements are saved into the staging temporary folder